d16-nichevo/form-one-feed/README.md

 formonefeed config
 ```

-Where `config` is the path to a JSON file that contains various settings.
+Where `config` is the path to a JSON file that contains various settings, located either on the local filesystem or an HTTP server.

 Example 1 -- A Local File: